owncloud/docs/docs/checking-broken-links.md

 To check docs, you first need to build the actual docs running ``yarn antora-local``.
 This creates all necessary files in the ``public`` directory.

 Then run ``htmltest -s public`` in the root of docs/ to check the build.
-Note that you **do not need** to have a webserver running (like ``yarn serve``.
+Note that it is not mandatory to have a webserver running like ``yarn serve``.
 The ``-s`` option skips external link checks which speeds up time a lot and reduces the output.
 To include external links, omit the ``-s`` option.

 Note that ``htmltest`` checks the complete public/ directory including all products and all branches built.
 Due to this fact, you possibly get the same entries for each product/branch affected.
-As a rule of thumb, first look for the `master` or latest branch entries like 10.8, fix the issue, backport it if necessary and restart the procedure.
+As a rule of thumb, first look for `next` or latest branch entries like 10.8, fix the issue, backport it if necessary and restart the procedure.

+Note, to reduce false positives like 503 which are being reported by https://www.php.net/ links, filter the results for 404.
+Some, but only a view 404 results are false positves like `Google Playstore` links, the URL can be accessed on the browser without any issues.

+Note, run ``htmltest public`` which includes checking external links from the master branch to avoid antora build artifacts linking to the branch name.

 #### Example Output